-During springtime, the meadows here are carpeted with hundreds of kinds of wildflowers.
-The lake can be visited only during the summer months (June, July, August September).
-The snowfall starts in October and thus the paths get blocked and are not accessible during winters.
-The lake also remains frozen during the winters.
+During springtime, the meadows are carpeted with hundreds of wildflowers.
+The lake can be visited only during summer (June, July, August September).
+The snowfall starts in October and thus the paths get blocked and are not accessible during winter.
+The lake also remains frozen during the winter.

-To keep the lake and its surroundings clean, camping at the lake side is not allowed.
-The lake is accessible on foot from the camping site and it is a trek of about 2 hours; a ride can also be arranged to the lake (short cut), where the hiking part is only for about 20 minutes.
+To keep the lake and its surroundings clean, camping at the lakeside is not allowed.
+The lake is accessible on foot from the camping site and it is a trek of about 2 hours.
+A ride can also be arranged to the lake, where the hiking part is only for about 20 minutes.